Apache Kafka

 3

-Use the On-prem group drop-down menu to select the on-prem group you plan to use.
+Use the On-prem group drop-down menu to select an on-prem group that uses a cloud profile.

 4

-Enter a server URL with either the kafka or kafka+ssl protocol.
+Enter a server URL that uses the kafka or kafka+ssl protocol.

 5